 Each such category shall be an Excluded Category and any SMETS1 Installation or SMETS1 SMS falling within an Excluded Category shall no longer be treated by the DCC as comprising SMETS1 Meters for which the Secretary of State has concluded that the DCC is required to provide SMETS1 Services and shall no longer be In-Scope for Enrolment.

+18.2A Where:

+(a) a SMETS1 Installation comprises solely Dormant Meters;

+(b) the Responsible Supplier for the SMSs within that SMETS1 Installation (where there is more than one) is the same; and

-18.2A Where a SMETS1 SMS comprises a Dormant Meter which has such a status because the DCC reasonably believes the Responsible Supplier has terminated its arrangements with the SMETS1 SMSO to provide the Responsible Supplier with services in relation to such SMETS1 SMS, following a request from the DCC, the Responsible Supplier shall promptly provide the DCC with a statement (and provision of such statement may take place prior to this Clause 18.2A and Clause 18.14 coming into effect) that either:
+(c) the Dormant Meters have such a status because the DCC reasonably believes that the Responsible Supplier has terminated its arrangements with the relevant SMETS1 SMSO,

+following a request from the DCC, the Responsible Supplier shall promptly provide the DCC with a statement (and provision of such statement may take place prior to this Clause 18.2A and Clause 18.14 coming into effect) that either:
-confirms that circumstances in Clause 18.14 (b) apply; or

-confirms that the circumstances in Clause 18.14 (b) do not apply.
+(d) confirms that in its reasonable opinion such SMETS1 Installation is not capable of successfully being Migrated; or

+(e) confirms that in its reasonable opinion such SMETS1 Installation may be capable of successfully being Migrated.